When you open the door to a custom color mirror, your design possibilities take on a whole new dimension of brilliance and character.

 2. Bronze Coloured Mirrors

 Bronze mirrors have an orange-copper hue.
 They can be used when you want to add warmth to a space.
-Any light that reflects in a bronze-coloured mirror glass tends to create a fire-glow lighting effect, adding a soft warmth in a subtle way.
+Any light that reflects in a bronze-colored mirror glass tends to create a fire-glow lighting effect, adding a soft warmth in a subtle way.

-For spaces where you have a lot of light, a bronze tinted mirror works well.
+For spaces where you have a lot of light, a bronze-tinted mirror works well.
 Instead of having the bright brilliance of a silver mirror, the amber-golden bronze hues are working to reflect back the light in the room in a gentler way.

-3. Grey Custom Mirror Glass
+3. Grey Custom Color Mirror Glass

 Grey tinted mirrors are popular in modern luxury homes.
 They add depth and sophistication, whilst also serving to define a space.
 For example, a grey mirror on the ceiling or wall of a room creates a sense of grounding and stillness – perfect for a modern home office setting – in an otherwise bright, spacious room.